Rich Strike

-Rich Strike (foaled April 25, 2019) is an American Thoroughbred racehorse that won the 2022 Kentucky Derby, racing at 80–1 odds.
+Rich Strike (foaled April 25, 2019) is an American Thoroughbred racehorse that won the 2022 Kentucky Derby, racing at 80:1 odds.

-Rich Strike is the second-biggest longshot to have won the Kentucky Derby after Donerail (91–1 odds) in 1913.
+Rich Strike is the second-biggest longshot to have won the Kentucky Derby after Donerail (91:1 odds) in 1913.
 He was not in the field until Ethereal Road was scratched the day before, with Rich Strike being added from the also-eligible list for the Derby.
 Owner Richard Dawson found out about the change just 30 seconds before the deadline.

 Background

-Rich Strike, also known as Richie, is a chestnut colt with a white blaze and two white socks on his hind legs.
+Rich Strike, also known as Richie, is a chestnut stallion with a white blaze and white socks on his hind legs.
 He was bred at Calumet Farm in Kentucky and was foaled on April 25, 2019.
 His dam, Gold Strike by Smart Strike, was the Canadian Champion Three-Year-Old Filly of 2005; he was sired by Keen Ice, best known for defeating American Pharoah in the Travers Stakes.
 Rich Strike became Keen Ice's first Grade I winner and Calumet Farm's record tenth Kentucky Derby winner.

 In September 2021, horse trainer Eric Reed, on behalf of Richard Dawson's RED-TR Racing, bought Rich Strike for $30,000 at a claiming race at Churchill Downs.

 Jockey Sonny Leon rode Rich Strike to his victory in the 148th Kentucky Derby at Churchill Downs on May 7, 2022.

-Jerry Dixon Jr., who had been groom to the horse almost since his arrival at Eric Reed’s training centre, was Rich Strike’s groom at the Kentucky Derby.
+Jerry Dixon Jr., who had been groom to the horse almost since his arrival at Eric Reed's training centre, was Rich Strike's groom at the Kentucky Derby.